-Any student who fails to meet the minimum satisfactory academic progress standard will be placed on Financial Aid Warning.
-The warning period will be the student's next semester or period of enrollment at the College.
-The College will communicate the Warning status to the student and inform the student that s/he must meet the academic progress standard by the end of the subsequent enrollment period in order to maintain eligibility to participate in the financial aid programs at the College.
+Students who fail to meet the minimum satisfactory academic progress standard will be placed on Financial Aid Warning only once during their academic career at the college.
+Students on Warning may continue to receive financial aid for one payment period despite a determination that the student is not maintaining satisfactory academic progress.
+The Warning period will be the student's next semester or period of enrollment at the college.
+Those students who achieve Satisfactory Progress after a Warning period but fail the academic standards at a later date will have an Unsatisfactory Progress status.
+The college will communicate the Warning status to these students and inform them that they must meet the academic progress standard by the end of the subsequent enrollment period in order to maintain eligibility to participate in the financial aid programs at the college.